#What is Social Prescribing?

 Even though our research pilot has concluded, the work is continuing in several ongoing projects:

-Black-Focused Social Prescribing Project
+#Black-Focused Social Prescribing Project

-Links2Wellbeing project
+#Links2Wellbeing project

 More information can be found here: https://www.socialprescribingquilt.com

-Social Prescribing for Better Mental Health
+#Social Prescribing for Better Mental Health (Concluded)

-The Social Prescribing for Better Mental Health project aims to enhance our capacity to provide improved mental health in communities, particularly for populations that face barriers, through engagement, training, proactive identification, mental health navigation structures, and the expansion of local co-created programs.
+The Social Prescribing for Better Mental Health project aimed to enhance our capacity to provide improved mental health in communities, particularly for populations that face barriers, through engagement, training, proactive identification, mental health navigation structures, and the expansion of local co-created programs.

 In the Media